saqib10661/GymManagementSystem/README.md

 # GymManagementSystem
 A group project creating a gym management system using SQL

-Created by Saqib Mahmood, Phillip and Shakar Saleem.
+Created by Saqib Mahmood and Phillip.